 The fourth part of the song is a return to a long drum solo for 40 bars.

 The fifth part of the song is a return to the eight bars of Part 2.
 (Fig 3 and Fig 4)

-The sixth part of the song is 32 bars that are very similar to the third part with the guitar/keyboard melody, but this time they use a slightly different bass line.
+The sixth part of Soul Sacrifice is 32 bars that are very similar to the third part with the guitar/keyboard melody, but this time they use a slightly different bass line.
 (Fig 6)

 The seventh part of the song is 48 bars of mainly keyboard solo.
 It returns to the same repeating bass as Part 3, but adds a rhythm guitar part that goes under the keyboard.
 The rhythm guitar part alternates between an A Minor chord and a D Major 13 chord.
 (Fig 7)

 Taking another look at those chords, we can see the regular A Minor 7 chord, followed by a D Major 13 chord.
 (Fig 8)

 The eighth part of the song is 12 bars with a slight variation, but is still quite similar to Part 7.
 This is where the song begins to come to a close and as these 12 bars play through, the song fades out (but we’re not finished yet ).
 (Fig 9)

 As you can see, this part uses the same chords that we use in Part 7.
 (Fig 8)